ShararAwsaf/41X-simulation/README.md

 Put model on same level as object-detection-combined.py

+`python3 object-detection-combined.py`

+OPTIONAL:
-In the code change the video path to the place where your video is and run the code.
+In the code change the video path to the place where your video.